cole-h06/braid/README.md

 A graph-based credibility inference engine for information networks.
 Verity models sources and claims as a bipartite graph to infer the credibility of every source and claim.

-# Problem
+## Problem

 As AI systems, from foundational large language models (LLMs) to fully autonomous agents, reason and execute complex tasks across digital environments using information collected from many sources, evaluating the credibility of this information becomes highly important.

-# Research Challenge
+## Research Challenge

 Source credibility and claim credibility depend on each other recursively.

-A source becomes more credible if it consistently supports true claims.
+A source gains credibility when it supports claims that receive stronger support across the network.
-A claim becomes more credible if it is supported by credible sources.
+A claim gains support when it is asserted by more credible sources.

 When an agent scrapes data from 50 different websites, how do we know who to trust?

 We typically rely on agreement between sources as evidence of truth.
 But, if Source A and Source B agree, is it really agreement?
 Or did Source B just copy its data from Source A?

-# Approach
+## Approach

 Sources and claims form a bipartite graph.
 Each edge represents a source asserting a claim.
 Verity models information as an interconnected network instead of a collection of independent observations.
 <p align="center">